About The Inn at Haines

 The Lammer family purchased the house from Vogel and lived here for 37 years raising 8 kids.

 The Summer family purchased the home and started running it as a bed and breakfast, The Summer Inn.
-Today, with new owners, further renovations and upgrades, it has become, The Inn at Haines.
+Today, with new owner Leslie Ross, further renovations and upgrades, it has become The Inn at Haines.
+They have been transforming and renovating the home.
+The crew peeled back layers to reveal the original 1912 beauty but have also brought in a fresh new look with new beds, good wifi, wonderful accents, a garden and a rotation of art.

 We love it here and so will you!

 Innkeeper Leslie Ross, purchased the Summer Inn in March 2017 with her daughter.
-They have been transforming and renovating the home to what is now, The Inn at Haines.
-The crew peeled back layers to reveal the original 1912 beauty but have also brought in a fresh new look with new beds, good wifi, wonderful accents and are always finding new art to display!
 The Inn, and the owners, will welcome you with a passion for travel and a celebration of art and adventure.
 They live upstairs in a private area but share the main house and kitchen with guests.

 Note from the owner:

 "As a long time, Haines resident - with a passion for travel, adventure and meeting the people on their journeys – I am excited to host you in our home.
 I have worked in Haines as a boat captain, host at our public radio station and as the Tourism Director.
 My daughter and I have a love for Haines and look forward to sharing it with our guests.
-We are active in our enormous outdoor playground with hiking, biking, skiing, fishing as well as a part of Haines thriving arts community.
-We also share the house with Olive, the Boston Pug.
+We are active in our enormous outdoor playground with hiking, biking, skiing, fishing as well as a part of the thriving arts community.
+We always are adding new local and eclectic art and often host during the Haines First Friday art walk.
+We share the house with Olive, the Boston Pug.
 (She is really the one in charge.)

 Welcome to our home, a place to rest your head on your ventures".